celo-org/docs/blog/22-03-3023-nft minter/How to build an NFT marketplace with Next.js,ipfs,ether.js and Redux.md

 The "unPause" function sets the state variable "isPaused" to "false", which presumably allows the execution of previously paused functions to resume.
 Overall, these two functions provide a way for the contract owner to pause and unpause the execution of certain functions in the contract.
 The "onlyOwner" modifier ensures that only the contract owner can modify the state of the contract in this way.

-Finally we will set modifiers in our smart contract.This code explains why we use the modifiers:
+We will also set modifiers in our smart contract.This code explains why we use the modifiers:

 ```solidity
   modifier hasCreatedItems {